camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ** HistoricProcessInstanceQuery **

-Get the first ten `HistoricProcessInstances` that are finished and which took the most time to complete (the longest duration) of all finished processes with definition 'XXX'.
+Get the ten `HistoricProcessInstances` that are finished and which took the most time to complete (the longest duration) of all finished processes with definition 'XXX'.

 ```java
 historyService.createHistoricProcessInstanceQuery()